Call Now - Open 24/7

 What Is the Penalty for Hitting a Cyclist?

-Depending on the type of incident and its severity, the penalty will vary.
-For instance, dooring accidents may lead to traffic citations and fines, while hit-and-runs can result in criminal charges, license suspension, or even imprisonment.
-Besides, different jurisdictions may have local laws and regulations that can affect your legal responsibility.
+Depending on the type and severity of the incident, the penalty will vary.
+For instance, dooring accidents may lead to traffic citations and fines, while hit-and-runs can result in license suspension or even imprisonment.
+Local laws and regulations can affect your legal responsibility.

 Get a FREE case evaluation today